-Food preparation workers are employed in restaurants, hotels, and other places where food is served, such as grocery stores, schools, hospitals, and cafeterias.
+Food preparation workers are employed in restaurants, hotels, and other places where food is served, such as cafeterias, grocery stores, hospitals, and schools.
 They often work early mornings, late evenings, weekends, or holidays.
-The majority work part time.
+Nearly half worked part time in 2012.

-Employment of food preparation workers is projected to grow 10 percent from 2010 to 2020, about as fast as the average for all occupations.
-Job opportunities are expected to be good because of the need to replace the large number of workers who leave the occupation each year.
+Employment of food preparation workers is projected to grow 4 percent from 2012 to 2022, slower than the average for all occupations.
+Job opportunities are expected to be very good because of the need to replace workers who leave the occupation every year.